-- Reduce occupation of the highway - Enhance co-ordination and obtain greater control of all activities on the highway - Encourage collaborative activities between all activity promoters - Promoting best practices across Middlesbrough and the NE region - Reduce instances of customer complaints regarding road and street activities - Public transport benefits which come from more structured and coherent engagement with all stakeholders at all stages of the activities life cycle. - Promote common activity practices across the region to ensure ease of operation for activity promoters - Demonstrate parity for all activity promoters - Enhance reliability of activities taking place at a particular time.
+- Reduce occupation of the highway - Enhance co-ordination and obtain greater control of all activities on the highway - Minimise/avoid/manage delays to all road users - Encourage collaborative activities between all activity promoters - Promoting best practices across Middlesbrough and the NE region - Enhanced cross-boundary co-operation - Reducing the impact of noise on residents by having greater control of timing of activities - Reduce instances of customer complaints regarding road and street activities - Public transport benefits which come from more structured and coherent engagement with all stakeholders at all stages of the activities life cycle. - Promote common activity practices across the region to ensure ease of operation for activity promoters - Demonstrate parity for all activity promoters - Enhance reliability of activities taking place at a particular time.